hpi-swa-teaching/live-programming-systems/projects/extempore/analysisPlan.md

 A failure in the tool itself, e.g. due to corrupted memory from FFI, will cause the whole environment to crash.
 This is due to the low-level nature of the execution environment.

 ### Left out features
-This document mainly describes the extempore execution environment.
+This document mainly describes the Extempore execution environment.
 It does not describe the foreign function interface, because it contributes nothing to the liveness of the system.
-The standard library is left out as well, since it is not required to work with extempore and mainly builds upon the basic liveness mechanisms.
+The standard library is left out as well, since it is not required to work with Extempore and mainly builds upon the basic liveness mechanisms.

 ---